Heritage gardens in Australia

-This page combines data from a dozen written reference books about Australian heritage gardens, from 200 years of garden heritage.
+This page combines data from 13 written reference books about Australian heritage gardens, covering 200 years of garden heritage.
 Private gardens have been excluded from the list.

 2017 Bicentennial celebrations

 Bicentennial celebrations were held at Woolmers, Tasmania, and the National Rose Garden in 2017.

+Heritage Registers

-Both the Australian Heritage Register, Australian States (e.g. NSW, VIC) and the National Trust of Australia protect heritage gardens and trees, but Local Authorities normally only list and protect built properties rather than their heritage-listed gardens alone.
+The Australian Heritage Register, Australian states and the National Trust of Australia protect heritage gardens and trees, but local authorities normally only list and protect built properties rather than their heritage-listed gardens alone.
 The National Trust of Tasmania does not maintain a publicly available list of registered properties.